vidyar/docs-1/sources/docker_build.rst

 the image created can be pushed to your Docker Hub account, for later use in your deployment step.

+**Step 1** : Setup Dedicated host
+Docker Build Support is for builds running on dedicated hosts only.
+To use this feature you must first setup at least one dedicated host for your account.

+**Step 2** : Dockerfile and App Dockerization
 To use Docker Build with your builds, you must include a Dockerfile in the root directory of your app.
 Furthermore, this Dockerfile must be commited to the repo that you have configured Shippable to pull from, such as your team's Github repo.

 In order for your build to run succesfully, you must properly "dockerize" your application.
-Details on this can be found in Docker's official documentation: TODO LINK HERE You can also look at our docker build sample app: TODO LINK HERE
+Details on this can be found in Docker's official documentation `Docker's official documentation <https://docs.dockerhub.com>`_.
+You can also look at our `Docker build sample app <https://github.com/cadbot/dockerized-nodejs`

-Finally, you must configure your app to use Docker Build through the Shippable Project Dashboard.
+**Step 3** : Enable Docker Build for your Project Finally, you must configure your app to use Docker Build through the Shippable Project Dashboard.
 To do this, go to the setting settings tab on your project's page.
 From here, expand the Project settings option.
 On the Build image dropdown menu,